tock/tock/doc/reference/trd104-syscalls.md

 the current configuration; in this case, the kernel returns the Null Upcall.
 The Tock kernel MUST NOT invoke the Null Upcall.

-The Null Upcall MUST be 0x0.
+The Null Upcall upcall pointer MUST be 0x0.
 This means it is not possible for userspace to pass address 0x0 as a valid code entry point.
 Unlike systems with virtual memory, where 0x0 can be reserved a special meaning, in microcontrollers with only physical memory 0x0 is a valid memory location.
 It is possible that a Tock kernel is configured so its applications start at address 0x0.
 However, even if they do begin at 0x0, the